 Choose the better procedure which yields natural and healthy-looking hair.

-The choice of graft extraction method is dependent on the grade and progression of baldness, availability of donor, age and expectations of the patient etc. Both the techniques FUE and FUT have their own advantages and limitations.
-More often than not, the surgeon requires to combine both the techniques to retrieve large no of grafts.
+The choice of graft extraction method is dependent on the grade and progression of baldness, availability of donor, age, expectations of the patient, etc. Both the techniques FUE and FUT have their own advantages and limitations.
+More often than not, the surgeon requires to combine both techniques to retrieve large no of grafts.

 Individual characteristics of FUE and FUT hair extraction:

-- The pain and downtime is comparatively lesser in FUE than FUT
+- The pain and downtime are comparatively lesser in FUE than FUT

 - FUT leaves behind a thin linear scar, while FUE leaves behind multiple small scars.

-- FUT can be repeated during second transplant while repeating FUE is not advisable.
+- FUT can be repeated during the second transplant while repeating FUE is not advisable.

 - FUT does not affect the donor density in the area above and below the scar, while in FUE the extraction is done diffusely from the donor area.

-- FUT can be used for long hair transplant while FUE can not be.
+- FUT can be used for long hair transplants while FUE can not be.

 Conclusion The final decision on the extraction technique should be made in unison by both the surgeon and the patient after discussing all the facts and requirements.
-There is no one best technique of hair transplantation.
-As one shoe doesn’t fit all, like wise a single plan cant be applicable on all patients.
+There is no one best technique for hair transplantation.
+As one shoe doesn’t fit all, likewise a single plan cant be applicable to all patients.